-On December 10, 2015, the Board of Supervisors Transportation & Planning Committee heard the proposed draft Ordinance.
+On December 10, 2015, the Board of Supervisors' Transportation & Planning Committee heard the proposed draft Ordinance.
 The Committee decided that after the Planning Commission takes action on the proposed draft Ordinance, it should be heard by the Board's Unincorporated Services Committee, before action by the full Board of Supervisors.

 On January 13, 2016, staff received correspondence from the Castro Valley MAC, requesting that this item be brought to the Council prior to further consideration by the Planning Commission.
-As a result, this item was heard at the Castro Valley MAC meeting on February 4, 2016 and continued to your Commission's March 7, 2016 meeting.
+As a result, this item was heard at the Castro Valley MAC meeting on February 4, 2016 and continued to the Planning Commission's March 7, 2016 meeting.
+The Commission's recommendation to the Board is detailed below.